 20%

-We assess fabric quality, end channel reinforcement, stitching integrity, and suspension hardware strength through dozens of hang cycles.
-We inspect for wear at high-stress points after extended use.
+We assess fabric quality, end channel reinforcement, stitching integrity, and suspension hardware strength using owner and independent field-test reports of wear at high-stress points over extended use.

 Setup & Features